PVieira04/CI-project-1/README.md

   - Social Media links work as expected.
   - Layout stays the same between desktop and mobile mode.
   - On smaller screens, space between elements is reduced with no change to icon dimensions or text size.

+- Keyboard-only Users
+  - All navigation, buttons, anchors and input fields can be fully scrolled through by pressing the tab key or shift+tab.
+  - All elements the user is able to focus can be interacted with by pressing neter.
+  - Fully functional and working as intended.

+- Screen-reader Users
+  - Test carried out using NVDA.
+  - All links when tabbed through have accurate descriptions.

 ### User Testing